Countries may restrict travel or bring in rules at short notice. Check with your travel company or airline for changes.

 Travelling with children

-There are special requirements for travelling to South Africa with children under the age of 18.
-There are different requirements for unaccompanied children entering South Africa.
+There are special requirements for travelling to South Africa with children under 18, and for unaccompanied children entering South Africa.
 The South African Department of Home Affairs has more information.

 Vaccination requirements (other than COVID-19)